In This Section

 The Early Career Faculty Award provides recognition to tenure track faculty who demonstrate promise in the areas of structural steel research, teaching and other contributions to the structural steel industry.

-The 2017 Educator Awards will be presented on March 22 at the 2017 NASCC: The Steel Conference in San Antonio, TX.
+The 2017 Educator Awards were presented on March 22 at the 2017 NASCC: The Steel Conference in San Antonio, TX.

 Dr. Ellingwood is the recipient of the Geerhard Haaijer Award.
 Internationally recognized as an authority on structural load modeling, reliability and risk analysis of engineered facilities, Ellingwood is a prominent leader in the technical development and implementation of probability-based codified design standards for building structures.
 His research and professional activities involve the application of probability and statistics to structural engineering, particularly in structural reliability theory and probabilistic risk assessment.
 He directed the development of the general probability-based load criteria for limit states design that have appeared in successive editions of the ASCE/ANSI Standard on Minimum Design Loads for Buildings and Other Structures since 1982, which are the basis for strength design in the U.S. His work has also been instrumental in the development of the load and resistance factor design methodology used in AISC specifications that forms the basis for modern steel design.